Here's my Google Scholar. Here's how one should do research according to Richard Hamming.

 ICLR 2024

 GKD tackles distribution-mismatch in distilling autoregressive models, and outperforms commonly-used approaches on distilling LLMs for summarization, translation and reasoning tasks.
+Used for post-training distillation for Gemma-2.

 Bigger, Better, Faster: Human-level Atari with human-level efficiency